Physicians Advocacy Institute

 Review the PAI APM Building Blocks resource to learn more about the elements you will need to consider and understand before determining whether the Advanced APM is an appropriate option for your practice.

 Learn more about MIPS and Advanced APMs using the following resources:

 In some instances, physicians may fall under a “MIPS APM,” which may have different reporting requirements and score cards.
 MIPS APMs are a hybrid between the Merit-based Incentive Payment System (MIPS) pathway and Advanced Alternative Payment Model (APM) pathway.
 You can be in a MIPS APM one of two ways:

 Use the following assessment to help determine if you are in a MIPS APM:

 Learn more about Advanced APMs and MIPS APMs in the following resources:

-Visit the CMS Education and Tools page to access and review CMS’s data validation criteria for each of the categories.
-These are available as a zip file titled “ MIPS Data Validation Criteria.”
+Visit the CMS QPP Resource Library access and review CMS’s data validation criteria for each of the categories.
+These are available as zip files.

-For the 2017 performance year, CMS will provide performance feedback to you sometime in 2018.
+For the 2019 performance year, CMS will provide performance feedback to you sometime in 2020.
 Subscribe to QPP updates or monitor the QPP website for information about feedback reports, exact timeframes, and access and download your report as instructed by CMS.
-The report will include information about your quality and cost performance and whether you will receive a negative, neutral, or positive payment adjustment in 2019.
+The report will include information about your performance in all four categories and whether you will receive a negative, neutral, or positive payment adjustment in 2021.
 For issues identified in your report, prepare to file a request for a targeted review to appeal errors and/or penalty by the deadline CMS provides.

-Stay up-to-date on the QPP by subscribing to CMS updates at the bottom of the CMS QPP website at https://qpp.cms.gov/resources/education.
+Stay up-to-date on the QPP by subscribing to CMS updates to the QPP Resource Library and the CMS QPP website.

 To learn more about the QPP, please see the tutorials available in the video library.